-Thus it was no coincidence that the Soviet regime fiercely persecuted the Orthodox Church within the U.S.S.R. between 1920 and 1940, executing literally thousands of clergy.
-Nor was it by chance that the Catholic Church throughout post-war Communist Central-East Europe felt the weight of state oppression, with thousands of priests and nuns arrested, tortured, and occasionally executed, while practicing believers were driven to the margins of life.
+Thus, it was no coincidence that the Soviet regime fiercely persecuted the Orthodox Church within the USSR between 1920 and 1940, executing literally thousands of clergy.
+Nor was it by chance that the Catholic Church throughout postwar Communist Central and Eastern Europe felt the weight of state oppression, with thousands of priests and nuns arrested, tortured, and occasionally executed, while practicing believers were driven to the margins of life.

 It would be nice if this were all history, but if we ever needed proof that Communist regimes don’t change their stripes, one need only look at the little-reported but growing confrontation between the Catholic Church in Vietnam and Vietnam’s Communist authorities.